BeckySharp/OdinsonWebapp/README.md

 If you wish/require to locate your rule file elsewhere, make sure to mount that directory as a volume and then specify the appropriate container path in your `POST` request.

+> Note: if you only with to use the `/process_text` API and not the web app, you do not need to specify an index.

 Any feedback is much appreciated!